jadonmichael01/FitGo-Scheduling-App/README.md

 in an  application that applies a hybrid online and in-person model.

-Used python's streamlit library importation to run the application on a website "streamlit run app.py" (terminal code to run application)
+Used python's streamlit library importation to run the application on a website

+"streamlit run app.py" (terminal code to run application)

+Do not user the github pages, simply run the streamlit app.py

 Implemented HarperDB for the dbms